ssuryanarayanan/Qi-Docs/docs/Searching.rst

 ``count`` indicates the maximum number of streams returned by the ``GetStreams()`` call.

 ``skip`` indicates the number of matched stream names to skip over before returning matching streams.
-You use the skip parameter when more streams match the search criteria that can be returned in a single call.
+You use the skip parameter when more streams match the search criteria than can be returned in a single call.

 For example, assume there are 175 streams that match the search criteria: “temperature*”.
 The following call returns the first 100 matches: